Azure/azure-sdk-for-cpp/CONTRIBUTING.md

 ctest -R Http # runs only Http tests
 ```

-Out of the box, the Azure SDK for C++ supports the libcurl and WinHTTP libraries as HTTP stacks for communicating with Azure services over the network.
-The SDK also provides a mechanism for `customer-implemented` *HTTP transport adapter*.
-To learn more about this feature, [click here](LinkForTransportAdapterDocs).

 #### Generating Code Coverage reports
 `gcov` and `gcovr` must be installed on your system.
 Also, make sure to generate the project with Debug mode.
 Then, option `-DBUILD_TESTING` must be `ON` and to use a GNU compiler (like gcc).